 - Mandatory: Information must be entered in the custom fields before a record or transaction can be saved.
 (Note: When using the same custom field on different forms, consider setting the fields to mandatory when customising the form rather than on the field itself.
-This is useful in cases where in one form the field information is required, but in another it’s not.)
+This is useful in cases where in one form the field information is required, but not in another.)

 - Minimum Value: Set the minimum number that can be entered in the custom field.
-A record or transaction cannot be saved with a value below the minimum set here.
+A record or transaction cannot be saved with a value below the minimum that is set here.

 - Maximum Value: Set the maximum number that can be entered in the custom field.
 A record or transaction cannot be saved with a value above the maximum set here.

 - Maximum Length: Set the maximum number of characters that can be entered in the custom field.
 A record or transaction cannot be saved if the information entered in this field exceeds the number of allowed characters.

 - Allow Delete of List/Record Values: Indicates how the system handles deletions of records referenced by this custom field.
 Select Prevent and Return Error to prevent deletions and return an error message stating that the record could not be deleted due to dependencies and providing a link to dependent records.
 Select Allow and Set Dependent Field Values to Null to allow deletions, null out field values that use the deleted record, and log system notes for deletions.

 - Formula: Enable to validate SQL formula expressions when this field is defined as a formula field.

 - Search: Select a summary search from this dropdown if you want values for this custom field to be based on search results.
 Only available for kinds of custom fields and data types that support summary search-derived values.